Market Crashes: Panic for Some, Profit for the Prepared

-A stock market crash exposes the raw emotions that underpin human behaviour in the financial world.
+A stock market crash exposes the raw emotions that underpin human behavior in the financial world.
 Fear replaces reason, greed gives way to panic, and the herd mentality drives irrational decision-making.
 Yet amid the wreckage lies unparalleled opportunity.
 This essay explores the anatomy of a crash, the forces that drive it, and the strategies you can employ to harness its chaos for long-term gains.
 Let us venture into the heart of market turmoil and emerge with clarity, confidence, and a contrarian edge.

 The Anatomy of a Market Crash